-Knowing how to write a resignation email can give your manager and coworkers the impression that you are professional until your last official day.
+Knowing how to write a formal resignation email can give your manager and coworkers the impression that you are professional until your last official day.
 This good impression might serve you well in the future if you plan to list your current employer as a reference in your resume.

 Once you've decided it's time to leave your current company and resign from your job, the next step is making your resignation official.